cseanburns/research-notebook/source/_posts/2013-10-30-peerj-research-6.markdown

 > making will be more recursive, responsive, dynamic and above
 > all, more collaborative and social than it was in an earlier
 > modernity that payed greater obeisance to the voice of the
-> heroically original author (Cope & Kalantzis, E6 sect., 2009).
+> heroically original author (Cope &amp; Kalantzis, E6 sect.,

-## Examining Peer Review
+> 2009).

-### Epistemic disruption: Traditional peer review
+## Traditional peer review

-In the traditional peer review process, there are these problems:
+In the traditional peer review process, it is argued that there are these problems:

 > In each of these respects, the peer review process is less than
 > ideal as a discursive framework.
 There are power asymmetries,
 > identities are not revealed, dialogue between referee and author
 > is prevented, the arbiter–editor is unaccountable, consensus is
 > not necessarily reached, and none of these processes are open to
-> scrutiny on the public record" (C & K, P1 sect., 2009).
+> scrutiny on the public record" (C &amp; K, P1 sect., 2009).

-Regarding power asymmetry, see also: Lipworth and Kerridge, (2011)
+<sub>Regarding power asymmetry, see also: Lipworth and Kerridge

-## Examining Peer Review
+(2011)</sub>

+<sub>Regarding consensus, see also: Lee, Sugimoto, Zhang, and
+Cronin (2013)</sub>

-### Aesthetic disruption: The Referee
+## Aesthetic disruption: The Referee

+And then, there is the *aesthetic disruption*:

-According to Merton's examination, scientists at least had placed great emphasis on the referee system:
+As Robert K. Merton noted, scientists place great importance on the referee system:

 > "The referee is the lynchpin about which the whole business of
 > Science is pivoted" (p.
 461).

-And did not simply act in accordance with knowledge-creation criteria, but also acted in accordance to taste:
+And the referee does not simply act in accordance with knowledge-creation criteria but also acts in accordance to
+taste:

 > The "editors and referees of scientific journals" act as "the
-> main defenders of scientific 'good taste'" (p.
+> main defenders of scientific **'good taste'**" \[emphasis
+> added\] (p.
 461).

-## Examining Peer Review
+For example, as cited in Lee, Sugimoto, Zhang, and Cronin (2013), even in various experiments with peer review, the aesthetic
+remains:

+> The goal of the [peer-review] procedure is to "give constructive
+> feedback to the authors and/or to **prevent publication of
+> uninteresting** or fatally flawed articles (*Journal of Medical
+> Internet Research, 2012*)" \[emphasis added\].

-### Aesthetic disruption: Taste and judgment
+## Aesthetic disruption: Taste and judgment

+The relationship between scientific taste and great science:

 > Almost invariably they \[outstanding scientists\] lay great
 > emphasis on the importance of problem-*finding*, not only